-Assuming you like to explore other people and places, you might want to visit a museum during your vacation.
-You can click on the museum names to read detailed information.
+Assuming you like to learn about other places and cultures, you might want to visit a museum during your vacation.
+Just click on each place's name for additional information.

-The following chart lists more information on a few available museums nearby.
+The chart just below summarizes a few details regarding some available museums nearby.

 |--||5.8 mi.
 Northeast of Central Jolly Harbour|

 |The Museum of Antigua and Barbuda||(268) 462-1469||Downtown St. John's, 4.8 mi.
 Northeast of Central Jolly Harbour|

 Enjoy learning about the history of foreign countries?
 If that's the case, you might enjoy visiting one or two of these historical attractions while vacationing in Jolly Harbour.